 Our Family Tradition

 An on going tradition here at the Clark County Fair is our Harness Racing.
-This event is normally held on Sunday afternoon at 12:30 pm.
+This event will be held on Thursday evening this year at 5:00 pm.
 Stop by and join us for some fun entertainment and maybe make a friendly wager or two on the side.
 Hope to see you there!